SpartanFrederic104/OpenRCT2-Custom-Scenarios/README.md

 # Fred-104's OpenRCT2 Custom Scenarios

-A repository containing all 450+ of my custom scenarios for OpenRCT2.
+A repository containing my custom scenarios for OpenRCT2.
 They are divided into many custom campaigns/scenario packs, including but not limited to:

 - **Tycoon Trek** — which takes inspiration from the original RollerCoaster Tycoon
 - **Corkscrew Genesis** — an attempt to recapture the feeling of the Corkscrew Follies (Added Attractions) expansion pack for RCT1